Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Your website, your blog, and your social media are your megaphones to your customer base.
 They should echo your commitment to providing quality products and excellent service.

-If you want to ensure your customer’s loyalty and grow your business, learn as much as you can about your customer.
+To ensure your customers' loyalty and grow your business, learn as much as you can about your customers.
 The more you know about them, the better!

 Tips to not getting sued when dropshipping: an overview